-Kafero was orphaned when he was just 2 years old and had been staying with an uncle since that time.
-The uncle is an elderly man with a disability that prevented him from obtaining employment.
-Kafero worked hard to help his uncle earn a small income by quarrying rocks or cleaning houses for neighbors.
-Before joining the PFP program, Kafero had never attended school and slept on the floor of a mud hut with his uncle.
-He had no bedding and when it would rain, he was often soaked through.
-Kafero often went days without food; he often fell sick and had no hope for a future.
-His uncle was worried that the next step for Kafero would be street life and he begged for help from The Peace for Paul Foundation.
-Kafero was brought home to The Peace for Paul Foundation family in August 2017.
-He joined his sister Viola, who has been a part of the PFP family since 2015.
+Kafero’s father has a severe disability and both parents have limited ability to work and provide for their family.
+As a young boy, Kafero worked hard to help earn a small income by quarrying rocks and cleaning houses for neighbors.
+He slept on the floor of a mud hut with no bedding and when it would rain he was often soaked through.
+Kafero often went days without food and had no hope of attending school.
+His father worried that the next step for Kafero would be street life and begged Peace for Paul to help his son attend school.
+Kafero joined the PFP family in August 2017.

 Date of Birth: July 13, 2011